-For each place setting I started with a simple Dollar Tree grapevine wreath – (this is a trick I learned a while back from Courtney at French Country Cottage).
-It gives the look of a much more expensive nest charger for just $1.
-The dishes are a mix of vintage patterns in white and the blue salad plates are from Home Goods.
-I tied my silverware with twine to fit the natural theme.
-The napkins are placed inside a small dessert dish like a bird’s nest (I made my own napkins and I’ll be sharing the tutorial in a few days).
-Inside my napkin nest is a sprig of flowers from the flowering pear that just started to bloom today, a natural colored paper mache egg and a smaller faux robin egg.
+For each place setting I started with a round grapevine wreath underneath my dinner plate.
+It gives the look of a much more expensive nest charger.
+The dishes I used are a mix of vintage patterns in white and the blue salad plates are from Home Goods.
+I tied my everyday silverware with twine to fit the natural theme.
+The napkins are placed inside a small dessert dish like a bird’s nest (I made my own napkins.
+The napkin tutorial is in this post).
+Inside my napkin nest is a sprig of flowers from the flowering pear and a natural colored paper mache egg and a smaller faux Robin egg.

-This was such a fun tablescape to put together!
+This Spring bird house tablescape was so much fun to put together!
 I know it’s been a long time coming, but spring is finally here!
 I feel this tablescape is a celebration of the season!
 Thanks for stopping by today!
-Here is the complete list for The Scoop’s Spring Tablescape Tour with links to each post.
-I hope you’ll take time throughout the week to visit each one and be sure to stop back later this week for an easy tutorial to make your own cloth napkins and bird’s nest napkin fold!